davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/field.md

 ## @title

-A field must have a title, it will be displayed over the control and is also used in validation.
+A field must have a title.
+It will be displayed above the control and is also used in validation.

-**Examples**
+**Example**

 ```hbs
 <form.Field @title="Foo" />